nakeusa12/bookmark/README.md

 ## Bookmark

 This website was built to learn and add to my portfolio.
-This website was built with Next js technology and assisted by tailwindcss, every page is responsive
+This website was built with Next js technology and assisted by tailwindcss, every page is responsive. [https://bookmark-sage.vercel.app](https://bookmark-sage.vercel.app)

 ## Follow Me